super30admin/Trees-5/README.md

 # Trees-5

-## Problem1 Populating Next Right Pointers in Each Node(https://leetcode.com/problems/populating-next-right-pointers-in-each-node/)
+## Problem 1 Populating Next Right Pointers in Each Node(https://leetcode.com/problems/populating-next-right-pointers-in-each-node/)

 You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.
 The binary tree has the following definition: